 As you'll notice, most of these photos are devoid of the Frozen II background.
 That's because in the moment, at 9 a.m. on a Sunday, I didn't think to take a bunch of photos.

 1. From the Roku home screen, select Settings

 2. Select Themes

-3. Select Seasonal themes which I thought was only some way of saying themes for winter, summer and fall.
+3. Select Seasonal themes (OR Wallpaper updates) which I thought was only some way of saying themes for winter, summer and fall.
 Not "oh, here's a Disney movie ad."